Hakulani/RFIDStation/README.md

 # RFID Station
-The system picks up boxes with indicator LED and checks by RFID.
+The system picks up boxes with indicator LED and checks by RFID.</br>
-Project by Thanat Mongkolajala , CO-OPERATIVE EDUCATION , KMUTNB
+Project by Thanat Mongkolajala , CO-OPERATIVE EDUCATION , KMUTNB</br>

 This is the arduino code to read RFID card using RC-522 RFID module and LED